You can use your computer, mobile phone or tablet for lots of fun things and to make lots of new friends from all over the world.

 This section of our website will provide you with links to really useful advice on how to be careful when you use the internet and some great tips to keep safe.
 If you are worried about anything you see online or people are asking you questions about where you live or saying nasty things to you please speak to your parents or teacher or follow any of the links below for help and advice.

-The children of Class 4 recently held assemblies for their schoolmates and parents on Safer Internet Day.
+The children of Year Four always provide an assembly for their schoolmates and parents on Safer Internet Day.
 The drama they perform seeks to highlight the opportunities the online world provides as well as some of the potential dangers of the internet; Year Four provide guidelines for children and parents alike.
-After the parents’ assembly, Mrs. Pauline Stewart (Educational Development Advisor for ICT) gave an informational talk to the parents of children in All Saints’, further explaining the potential hazards that children face online today.
+Before the assembly, Mrs. Stephenson gives an informational talk to the parents of children in All Saints’, further explaining the potential hazards that children face online today.
 Below are examples of websites which you can access that will provide further information about how to stay safe on the internet: